 Jerry’s life and self-image had been split up into two different images.
-One image of him was when he was poor and didn’t have anything, and one where he was rich and had everything he could want, or at least what he ‘thought’ he wanted.
+One image of him was when he was poor and didn’t have anything, and one was where he was rich and had everything he could want, or at least what he “thought” he wanted.

 In both lifestyles who was at deepest core never changed, and will never change regardless of what happens in the physical world.

 When you take a step back from thinking and go to your heart with awareness you really begin to see the root causes of your attachment.
-When thought arises it takes specific form and if this form is not eventually realized through awareness it becomes neurosis.
+When thought arises, it takes a specific form, and if this form is not eventually realized through awareness, it becomes neurosis.

-Once the mind disappears not forever, but for this moment then know who you are, without comprehending it.
+Once the mind (disappears not forever but for this moment) then you know who you are without comprehending it.

 Desire is to expand your sense of self into more.
-There will always be lack, where there is you (Consciousness) who is stuck in the mind & in time.
+There will always be lack, where there is you (Consciousness) who is stuck in the mind and in time.

-It wants to get more, achieve more, be more because it believes through this getting and achieving then “I” and in this case the self-image can then be enough.
+It wants to get more, achieve more, be more because it believes, through this getting and achieving, the “I” (and in this case the self-image) can then be enough.

-When you achieve something you desired especially if it was hard to get, it makes you feel alive, it gives you pleasure, it gives you excitement…. for a moment, but as time passes whatever material, experience or person will lose what they once originally gave you, in terms of internal freedom.
+When you achieve something you desired especially if it was hard to get, you feel alive, it gives you pleasure, it gives you excitement…. for a moment, but as time passes, whatever the material, experience or person, you will lose what they once originally gave you, in terms of internal freedom.

 This allows for the ego to go back to its way of wanting, craving, desiring and thus gives you pain, the pain that wants more pain.

-What Jerry hadn’t realized as that even when he was poor materially, experientially and financially he was who is REALLY IS underneath the surface of the world, and that in and of itself is the fulfillment.
+What Jerry hadn’t realized ws that even when he was poor materially, experientially and financially, he was who is REALLY IS underneath the surface of the world, and that in and of itself is the fulfillment.